 A new ICU is considered Bozeman Health’s most urgently needed facility improvement.
 Why?

-Current plans include 20 acuity-adaptable rooms with ample space for expanded rooms, monitoring stations, and a large family waiting room.
+Currently under construction are 20 expanded rooms, monitoring stations, and a large family waiting room.
 The size of each patient room will double from 150 square feet to 300 square feet to accommodate the next generation of life-saving equipment and the collaborative healthcare delivered by interventionists, specialists and nurses today.

 During a time when families are making life and death decisions, it is important to provide them with privacy and space.
 The new ICU will also reduce the stress levels for the families of critically ill patients by providing them with a well-appointed family waiting room and consultation area.